 Legal documentation will define your rights and obligations upon divorce.
 You should handle it the same way you would handle property division, by consulting a qualified and experienced lawyer today.

 New Jersey laws are in place to prevent domestic violence from happening or continuing to happen to you.
 The law protects anyone subjected to violence from spouses, former spouses and family members and those falsely accused of domestic violence.
-The New Jersey Family law firm of Martine & Katz Scanlon has extensive experience representing both victims and defendants in domestic violence matters in Haddonfield, Cherry Hill, Camden County, Burlington, Atlantic City, and Mercer, and Gloucester Counties.
+The New Jersey Family law firm of Martine & Katz Scanlon has extensive experience representing both victims and defendants in domestic violence matters in Cumberland, Camden, Burlington, and Gloucester County, NJ.
 Our domestic violence attorneys are prepared to assist with domestic violence matters of all types and degrees.
 Seeking emergent intervention by the Courts can require the assistance of knowledgeable, experienced attorneys who can move quickly and effectively to get a Final Restraining Order or other protection in place.
 We are here to assist you in securing safety, protection and peace of mind.
 If a TRO is unjustly filed against you, our domestic violence attorneys will work diligently to protect you and your rights.
 If you are dealing with any domestic violence situation, call our Camden County domestic violence lawyers at 856-396-9500 for a confidential consultation.

 Civil Unions and Domestic Partnerships require the same expertise that other family law fields require, however, many New Jersey lawyers are unwilling to keep up with the ever changing laws associated with these emerging social norms.
 If you are considering entering into a civil union or domestic partnership, or you are trying to dissolute your civil union or domestic partnership, let our experienced family law attorneys at Martine & Katz Scanlon P.A. help you through the confusing legal process.